“DNA sequencing is a process of determining or identifying the order of nucleotides present in a DNA sequence.”

-That signals of the addition of each complementary nucleotides are recorded by the machine and the data is sent the computer.
+That signals of the addition of each complementary nucleotides are recorded by the machine and the data is sent to the computer.

 Once the whole DNA is sequenced, the result is saved into one unique file formate.
 The inbuilt software (provided by the manufacturer) processed the data and compared it with the available data.

 Different methods of DNA sequencing: